A Taste of Cocina Maná

 As their website promises, “This is the food that will make you big and strong someday!”
 And keep you very happy in the process.

-The look: Set in a strip mall, the unassuming store front is trimmed in stone, flanked by a large patio, and boasts an interior of soaring ceilings, tall wood bistro tables, accent walls in teal and neon orange, and big windows for a bright, cheerful mood.
+Set in a strip mall, the unassuming store front is trimmed in stone, flanked by a large patio, and boasts an interior of soaring ceilings, tall wood bistro tables, accent walls in teal and neon orange, and big windows for a bright, cheerful mood.

-To eat: The gorgeous tamales are handmade daily from all-natural ingredients, and no lard.
+The gorgeous tamales are handmade daily from all-natural ingredients, and no lard.
 Frankly, I love a good masa made with old-school lard, but these tamales are so mouthwatering, I don’t miss the fat.
 It’s difficult to choose from the tempting list of flavors - red chili pork, jalapeño cheese, mole chicken, green chili chicken, beans and cheese, or sweet pineapple with sweet raisins, ($3.50 each).
 The dense beauties are hearty and generously stuffed, perfumed with rich corn, and all drizzled in spicy red salsa or tangy green tomatillo salsa and Mexican crema.

 So I solve that challenge by indulging in a sampler platter of three tamales, rounded out with rice and beans ($11.95, or $7.95 for a single tamale sampler, or $9.95 for two tamales).
 On another visit, I go for the tamale bowl, which brings even more goodness, as the bundle rests on a bed of rice topped with fresh beans and my choice of a homestyle braised dish.
 My favorite bowls include ladlefuls of tender, smoky sweet achiote rubbed Yucatan pork (cochinita pibil) over a spicy red chili pork tamale ($10.95); or pork in tart, kicky green tomatillo sauce over a green chili chicken tamale ($10.95); each dressed with pickled onions, salsa, cilantro, queso fresco and crema.
 This is the ultimate comfort food.